alex_aldo - Fotolia

 SANs may still be king of the modern data center, but NAS arrays account for a significant slice of the primary...

 storage pie.
-And with most data growth coming from unstructured data, file storage is likely to increase.
+And with most data growth coming from unstructured data, buying NAS devices for file storage is likely to increase.

 Today, a little more than a third of enterprises have at least one network-attached storage system installed, and 15% intend to buy a new one in the next 12 months, according to TechTarget Research.
 Those stats don't match SAN numbers -- with 67% data center penetration and 44% purchase intention.
 But interest in NAS arrays is far above other on-site primary storage options, such as unified arrays, converged infrastructure and hyper-converged systems.